Manufactured by: Ajanta Pharma Ltd

 What is the effect of Diflumox on the Kidneys?

-Diflumox is completely safe for kidneys.
+Diflumox is not harmful for kidneys.

 What is the effect of Diflumox on the Liver?